-Parties for any occasion must have prior approval of the Division Head and should have a limited impact on the educational program.
+Parties for any occasion must have prior approval of the teacher and/or principal and should have a limited impact on the educational program.
+Parents/guardians are not allowed on the school premises unless authorized.

 TEXTBOOK POLICY

 We reserve the right to adjust our textbook selections to meet the individual needs of our grades, classes, and students, and remain current with the best materials available.
 Parents will be notified of these changes as early as possible, and we will do everything in our power to maintain the current textbooks over a reasonable period.
 Please note that consumable books may vary from year to year as their availability is much more limited.